tuckerpo/inmoov-442/README.md

       - ##### Note that this will take a considerable amount of time

-  - Run Choreonoid using this command
+  - Run Choreonoid after using this command

     > ./bin/choreonoid